 Gum Paste Roses – The Rose Bud, Part 2/5 [Tutorial]

-Also, inspiration time: just look at what you can achieve by doing this… The roses in this photo are made with the same method I’m teaching in this tutorial:
+Here’s some inspiration for you.
+Look at what you can achieve by learning to make a gum paste rose… The beautiful roses in this photo are made with the same method I’m teaching in this 5-part tutorial:

 Gum Paste Rose Buds (Edible Rose Buds)